Upper Dublin High School: Athletics

 Upper Dublin High School is a AAAA and AAA member of the Suburban One American Conference of District 1 of the Pennsylvania Interscholastic Athletic Association (PIAA), the state high school athletic governing body.
 The school has 14 male varsity sports and 13 female varsity sports recognized by PIAA.
 The school also has a cheerleading squad.

 Removal of Huckleberry Finn from curriculum

-Upper Dublin High School was the subject of controversy when in July 1996, then superintendent Dr. Clair Brown Jr. announced that Mark Twain's book, The Adventures of Huckleberry Finn would be removed from the school's required reading list.
-Brown removed the book as an administrative action, claiming that parents and students had protested the inclusion of the book in the curriculum because its frequent use of the word "nigger" made "black children uncomfortable."
+Upper Dublin High School was the subject of controversy when in July 1996, then superintendent Dr. Clair Brown Jr. announced that Mark Twain's book, Adventures of Huckleberry Finn, would be removed from the school's required reading list.
+Brown removed the book as an administrative action, claiming that parents and students had protested the inclusion of the book in the curriculum because its frequent use of the word "nigger" made "black children uncomfortable".

 September 2021 Tornado

-On September 1, 2021, the remnants of Tropical Storm Ida made a direct hit onto Fort Washington, Pennsylvania, where Upper Dublin High School is located.
+On September 1, 2021, the remnants of Hurricane Ida made a direct hit onto Fort Washington, Pennsylvania, where Upper Dublin High School is located.
 The resulting EF2 tornado caused moderate damage throughout the suburb, including damage to the school.
 The football stadium, accessory athletic fields, natatorium, and air filtration systems all suffered damage, leaving students under virtual instruction until September 27, 2021.